green-coding-solutions/website/content/jobs/green-software-developer.md

 Please also include a quick comment on your skills regarding the aformetioned skills.

+Also very interesting for us is if you have any current experience with sustainable software design and / or what drives your interest in the field.

 A link to your LinkedIn and Github profile is usually helpful.